bacionejs/stuff/README.md

 - [ ] Unroll roadrollers which have signature: document.write
 - [ ] Include games which have special characters in their name

+### Limitations
+- Data only contains words used by more than one game

 ## Developer Notes